gulshankumar09/Renting/README.md

 # Renting Platform

-A comprehensive SaaS application for renting properties including hotels, houses, and PG accommodations.
+A comprehensive SaaS application for Booking or Renting properties including hotels, houses, and PG accommodations.
+We also going to provide a complete trip planning and execution functionalities with AI support.

 ## Features